 GFCI outlets are very similar to standard electrical outlets with three-pronged plug slots stacked one on top of the other.
 The main difference between the two is two small buttons labeled ‘test’ and ‘reset’ on the front of the outlet.
 Some GFCIs also have a small red light to signify to the homeowner if it’s operational.

 The ‘reset’ button can be used after the GFCI has tripped and halted the flow of power due to an electrical surge.
 Pressing ‘reset’ should allow the outlet to have power again.

 The ‘test’ button is used to ensure the electrical function is on.
 Plug a small device – a night light, for example – into the three-pronged plug.
 Press the ‘test’ button.
 The GFCI should shut off the flow of power causing the night light to turn off as well.

 Where Should GFCI Outlets Be In Your Home?

 Though GFCIs are now required in the home, not every room must have them.
-Water is one of the most conductive materials to electricity, so it is most important to have GFCIs installed in rooms with water access – these rooms are called ‘wet rooms’.
+Water is one of the most conductive materials for electricity, so it is most important to have GFCIs installed in rooms with water access – these rooms are called ‘wet rooms’.
 Kitchens, bathrooms, laundry rooms and wet bars need to have GFCI outlets within six feet of sinks, washing machines and water heaters.
 If you have electrical outlets in garages and unfinished basements they should also be GFCIs.

 Bedrooms, living rooms and other areas with no water are fine to use standard electrical outlets.
-Older homes are also not required to have GFCIs installed until their wiring is updated, but we encourage GFCIs to be installed for maximum safety standards.
+Older homes are not required to have GFCIs installed until their wiring is updated, but we encourage GFCIs to be installed for maximum safety standards.